Chamonix

 From Chamonix, you will have the choice between three loops of varying difficulty located just a few steps from the city centre:

-• the green loop Le Bois du Bouchet stretches over 3 km,
+• The green loop Le Bois du Bouchet stretches over 3 km,

-• the blue Orthaz for 6.3 km
+• The blue Orthaz is around 6-7 km

-Three tracks also make up the Nordic area of Argentiere with many climbs and descents:
+Three tracks also make up the Nordic area of Argentiere, with many climbs and descents:

-• the Iles green loop and its kilometre and a half near the car park
+• The Iles green loop and its kilometre and a half near the car park

-• the blue of Chosalets 3.5 km long
+• The blue of Chosalets, 3.5 km long

-• and the red Moraine, quite complicated, which stretches over 9.5 km
+• And the red Moraine, quite complicated, which stretches over 9.5 km

 Finally, there are still possibilities in Vallorcine where the cross-country trails wind between hamlets and forest:

-• the green loop of Mermy offers a good start with over 1 km
+• The green loop of Mermy offers a good start with over 1 km

-• the blue mouth of Courzilles allows you to continue for 3.5 km
+• The blue mouth of Courzilles allows you to continue for 3.5 km

-• finally, the Mayens red will attract experienced cross-country skiers over its 6.5 km
+• Finally, the Mayens red will attract experienced cross-country skiers over its 6.5 km

 spotlight